 Date Written: June 3, 2020

-Keywords: migration, administrative records, demographic analysis, taxrevenue, risk ratios, returns to education, retirement, tax policy
+Keywords: migration, administrative records, demographic analysis, taxrevenue, relative risk, risk ratios, returns to education, retirement, tax policy

 JEL Classification: J61, C14, H24, D19